Discover

 sitemaps

-Common XML locations and suspicious URLs
+Common XML locations and unexpected URLs

 Crawler control files